SumitKr88/misinfo-detector/README.md

 -   **Real-time Analysis**: Fast and efficient detection pipeline.
 -   **Detailed Reports**: Provides granular details on why an image was flagged (e.g., "Synthetic frequency patterns", "Missing metadata").

+## Architecture Abstract

+The **Veritas AI** architecture is designed for scalability and efficiency by decoupling the lightweight backend from the heavy AI processing.

+*   **Frontend (User)**: Uploads files directly to S3 (via presigned URLs) to avoid bottling the backend.
+*   **FastAPI Backend**: Acts as a control plane.
+It generates secure upload credentials and triggers remote jobs on Modal.
+*   **AWS S3**: Serves as the central storage for media files, accessible by both the User and the GPU workers.
+*   **Modal.com**: Provides serverless GPU infrastructure.
+It spins up containers on demand to run the **DeepfakeDetectorLogic** (AI Ensemble + Forensic Analysis) and shuts them down immediately after processing.

 ## Prerequisites

 -   **Python 3.9+**